purdue-arc/arc_tutorials/snake_tutorial/docs/05-goal-relay.md

 We've used something called a lambda in order to put the logic right into the call to create a subscriber.
-Rather than include the name of a function, we used the `lambda` keyword, which lets us put the arguments separated by commas, then the logic after a semicolon (:).
-Note that you can also pass in extra arguments and even assign them using an equal sign (=) in the argument list.
+Rather than include the name of a function, we used the `lambda` keyword, which lets us put the arguments separated by commas, then the logic after a semicolon.
+Note that you can also pass in extra arguments and even assign them using an equal sign in the argument list.

 You can learn more about lambdas [online](https://www.w3schools.com/python/python_lambda.asp).